 Longpath Fostering Long-Term Thinking for Your Organization, Your Community, and the World

-In this invigorating keynote, Ari Wallach introduces the Longpath: an ethos and practice that helps us think beyond our own life cycles, and accept responsibility for the world to come.
-For CEOs, executives, stakeholders, family office planners, parenting conferences, government and military organizations—this is the kind of big-picture talk that can help embed a sense of deeper meaning, from concept to practice, in organizations seeking to cement a lasting (and positive) legacy.
-With Wallach’s uncanny understanding of long-term shifts for business and culture, the Longpath helps us answer the question of why we’re here, and how we want to leave the world.
+In this invigorating keynote, Ari Wallach introduces Longpath, a mindset that helps us imagine many possible futures and take action to build the world we believe in for coming generations.
+For CEOs, executives, stakeholders, family office planners, parenting conferences, government and military organizations—this is the kind of talk that can help embed a sense of deeper meaning, from concept to practice, in organizations seeking to cement a lasting (and positive) legacy.
+With Wallach’s uncanny understanding of long-term shifts for business and culture, Longpath helps us answer the question of why we’re here, and how we want to leave the world.

+Wallach gives us a view of the 21 megatrends affecting the futures of politics, sociology, the environment, arts, religion, and much more.
+More important, he helps shift our thinking to engage the futures actively, with empathy for coming generations in our communities, companies, and the world.
 To stay competitive, leaders need to broaden the framework of what they do, and how and why they do it.
-Wallach’s talk is thus invaluable for any purpose-driven organization that wants to adapt, stay relevant, and build accountability and empathy with the transforming communities and markets of tomorrow.
+Wallach’s talk is invaluable for any purpose-driven organization that wants to adapt, stay relevant, and build accountability and empathy within the transforming communities and markets of tomorrow.